 Even if you press the assist mode switches (up & down) while in Automatic Support mode, the assist mode cannot be changed.

 ○ Speedometer

 The speedometer displays your bicycle speed (in mile per hour or kilometer per hour).
-To select the mile/km, see "Stopwatch and settings".
+To select the mile/km, see "mile/km setting".